Kate Middleton News: Prince William’s Ski Trip Behavior Exposes Wife & Marriage

-Kate Middleton news is circulating online and it seems as though the media is now focusing on Prince Harry’s questionable behavior during his ski trip.
+Kate Middleton news is circulating online, and it seems as though the media is now focusing on Prince Harry’s questionable behavior during his ski trip.

-The marriage of the Duke and Duchess of Cambridge has been hot in the eye of the public especially after rumors about Kate Middleton being pregnant surfaced mid-2016.
+The marriage of the Duke and Duchess of Cambridge has been hot in the eye of the public, especially after rumors about Kate Middleton being pregnant surfaced mid-2016.
 Now, the rumor mill continues to churn, putting the royal couple in a wide array of controversies that focus on the stability of their marriage.

 The most recent one focuses on Kate’s alleged reaction to Prince William’s behavior during his ski trip that was caught on camera and had gone viral online.

 According to Kate Middleton news from Vanity Fair, the 34-year-old prince was caught on video while enjoying his ski trip with friends after skipping a Commonwealth Day service earlier this week.
-The outlet calling the prince a.k.a. “throne idle“—a moniker from the British Press—said that footage emerged showcasing him at a very un-royal situation.
+The outlet calling the prince a.k.a. “throne idle“—a moniker from the British press—said that footage emerged showcasing him at a very un-royal situation.

 Apparently, Prince William had his arm wrapped around the waist of an unidentified brunette at the famed Farinet nightclub in Verbier.
 On top of that, the clip also shows his “dad dancing” moves mere hours prior to the Commonwealth Day service.

-Because of this, Kate was ‘understandably’ “less than pleased” with her husband’s behavior, according to Royal Watch sources cited by Vanity Fair.
+Because of this, Kate was “understandably less than pleased” with her husband’s behavior, according to royal watch sources cited by Vanity Fair.

 Aside from skipping his royal duties and acting like he is not married, what made the matter more pressing—and interesting for the press—is the fact that the entire ski trip was supposedly an all-male affair.